-You’ll also be layering the pieces of angel food cake with an easy no-bake cheesecake filling.
+You’ll be layering the pieces of angel food cake with an easy no-bake cheesecake filling.
 For the cheesecake layers, you’ll just need a little cream cheese, powdered sugar, heavy whipping cream, and vanilla.
-You’ll mix it all together until it’s thickened, then you’re ready to start layering.
+You’ll mix it all together until it’s thickened, then you’re ready to start layering!

 For the berries in this trifle, I love to use a mix of strawberries and blueberries.
 With 4th of July just around the corner, the strawberries and blueberries make a festive dessert.
 Any kind of berry would work well in this recipe too, so feel free to change it up!

-You can also serve these as mini trifles in some mini trifle dishes, mason jars, or even some cute plastic cups.
+- You can serve this fruit trifle as mini trifles in some mini trifle dishes, mason jars, or even some cute plastic cups.
 They’re so easy to make ahead of time and have prepared for when your guests arrive.

 - 1 teaspoon vanilla extract

-- 1 angel food cake , cubed into 1" pieces
+- 1 angel food cake , cubed into 1" pieces (homemade or store-bought)

 - 1 pint fresh blueberries